walterav1984/x86raspbianfy/README.md

 After ~45 minutes(hardcoded time), there will be a < 1GB 'disk-distro-arch-1GB.img' file which you can image to any pc you like.
 For customization of your image before build (edit config files/apt-get packages) you probably want to modify 'rf.sh', if you want to resize/change boot/rootfs/filesystem partition you have to look carefull at 'qcmpayload.txt' but its not hard.

 ## Start?
-Download/clone this github repo and run the 'host.sh' script on a ubuntu 18.04 amd64(32bit may work) desktop with 5 arguments:
+Download/clone this github repo on a ubuntu 18.04 amd64(32bit may work)desktop and run the 'host.sh' script with '5' arguments:
 * first for action (prepare/create/modify/convertovb)
 * second for distro (debian/ubuntu)
-* third for release codename(stretch/xenial)
+* third for release codename(jessie/stretch/xenial/bionic)
 * fourth for architecture (i386/amd64)
 * fifth for fixed imgsizes in GigaBytes (1GB/2GB)